 Dividends are declared at the discretion of the Board of Directors of the Company after consideration of earnings available for dividends, financial requirements and other conditions prevailing from time to time.
-During the ten years up until June 1, 2004, the Company paid quarterly dividends on each of its outstanding Class A Non-Voting Shares and Common Shares in the amount of \$0.10 per share.
+During the ten years up until June 1, 2004, the Company declared and paid quarterly dividends on each of its outstanding Class A Non-Voting Shares and Common Shares in the amount of \$0.10 per share.

-On February 12, 2004, the Company announced a new policy to maintain dividend payments equal to approximately 15 to 20 percent of the prior year's normalized basic net earnings per share, after giving consideration to the period-end cash position, future cash flow requirements and investment opportunities.
-Normalized earnings are considered by the Company to exclude gains and losses on the sales of credit card receivables and other non-recurring items, but to include gains and losses on the sale of property and equipment.
+On February 12, 2004, the Company announced a new policy to make dividend payments equal to approximately 15 to 20 percent of the prior year's normalized basic net earnings per share, after giving consideration to the period-end cash position, future cash requirements and investment opportunities.
+Normalized earnings are considered by the Company to exclude gains and losses on the sales of loans receivable and other non-recurring items, but to include gains and losses on the sale of property and equipment.

-Based on the new policy, and reflecting management's increasing confidence in the Company's ability to sustain earnings growth over and beyond the life of the Company's strategic plan, the Company paid quarterly dividends of \$0.125 per share on June 1, September 1 and December 1, 2004 and on March 1, 2005.
-On February 10, 2005 the Company declared a 16 percent increase in the annual dividend payment rate from \$0.50 per share to \$0.58 per share.
-The increase takes effect June 1, 2005 for shareholders of record as of April 29, 2005.
+Based on the new policy, the Company declared quarterly dividends of \$0.125 per share that were payable on June 1, September 1 and December 1, 2004 and on March 1, 2005.
+On February 10, 2005 the Company announced a 16 percent increase in the annual dividend payment rate from \$0.50 per share to \$0.58 per share.
+The increase took effect June 1, 2005 for shareholders of record as of April 29, 2005.
+The Company declared quarterly dividends of \$0.145 per share that were payable on June 1, September 1 and December 1, 2005 and on March 1, 2006.
+On February 9, 2006 the Company announced a 14 percent increase in the annual dividend payment rate from \$0.58 per share to \$0.66 per share.
+The increase will take effect on June 1, 2006 for shareholders of record as of April 28, 2006.